cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ### Goals

-- Trigger the pipeline when a new release of a project happens
+- Trigger the pipeline once a day for the latest version of the project
 - Allow additional runs of the pipeline by calling a GitHub webhook
 - Deploy the new version of the project using flux
 - Delete the resources at the end of the pipeline run